P-MCC/Image_Classification_With_PyTorch/README.md

 **Validation Methods** :

-* Validation was performed with Holdout-Validation Method at the end of each epoch using the **validation dataset** to calculate loss and accuracy.
+* Validation was performed with Hold-Out Validation Method at the end of each epoch using the **validation dataset** to calculate loss and accuracy.
 * It employs a **simple train-validation split** where the training and validation sets are predefined and separate.
 The training loop iterates through the `train_loader`, and after each epoch, the model is evaluated on the `valid_loader` to measure validation loss and accuracy.

 ### Results: